Sledgehammer (Peter Gabriel song): Release

 "Sledgehammer" also achieved success on other Billboard charts in 1986, spanning the Album Rock Tracks (two weeks at the summit in May and June) and Hot Dance Club Play (one week atop this chart in July).
+In the UK, the single peaked at number four, tying it with 1980's "Games Without Frontiers" as his highest-charting song in that country.